 Our classes are held Monday through Friday for approximately five hours each day.
 Some courses require evening meetings and outside assignments.
 Our Summer Scholar counselors will accompany students to class to help them with assignments as needed.

-- Leadership Quest for Excellence
+- Leadership Quest for Excellence THIS COURSE IS FULL.

-Leadership Quest for Excellence 2015 is an interactive experience for high school students who desire to be effective leaders and contributing members of groups, teams and organizations.
+Leadership Quest for Excellence 2017 is an interactive experience for high school students who desire to be effective leaders and contributing members of groups, teams and organizations.
 Through this action packed program, you will:

-- Discover your leadership strengths and learn to communicate and apply them in group settings.
+Discover your leadership strengths and learn to communicate and apply them in group settings.

-- Study group dynamics through self-evaluation and conflict resolution.
+Study group dynamics through self-evaluation and conflict resolution.

-- Collaborate with peers to lead team activities.
+Collaborate with peers to lead team activities.

-- Serve and interact with Greenville community leaders.
+Serve and interact with Greenville community leaders

-- Explore & create your vision for change in your community.
+Explore & create your vision for change in your community.

-- Gallup Strengths Quest Assessment
+Gallup Strengths Quest Assessment

-- Team Building Activities (on and off campus)
+Team Building Activities (on and off campus)

-- Greenville Civic Leaders Panel
+Greenville Civic Leaders Panel

-- Peer Leadership Training
+Peer Leadership Training

-- Vision Building, Goal Setting & Reflection
+Vision Building, Goal Setting & Reflection

-Kim Keefer, Director of the Shucker Center for Leadership Development at Furman will lead this program.
-She has twenty three years of experience as a leadership educator.
+Kim Keefer, Director of the Shucker Center for Leadership Development at Furman, will lead this program.
+She has twenty four years of experience as a leadership educator.
 In her role at Furman, she coordinates a comprehensive leadership development program for Furman students, is a Gallup Certified Strengths Quest Advocate and serves as the advisor for Furman's Omicron Delta Kappa Leadership Honor Society.
 Program Teaching Assistants are Shucker Fellows from the Shucker Leadership Institute.